20 French slang words YOU NEED TO KNOW in 2023

 "Look at how my sister is dressed."
 To say "look at how my sister is dressed.
 She's super underdressed."

-And a rat is normally an animal, but here we're not talking about the animal.
+And a rat is normally an animal, but we're not talking about the animal here.

-When we talk about a rat, in colloquial language, we are talking about someone who is cheap, someone who doesn't like to spend a lot of money, who wants to keep his money.
+When we speak of a rat, in colloquial language we're talking about someone who's cheap, someone who doesn't like to spend a lot of money, who wants to keep his money.

 When we say "Tema the size of the rat," we mean "Look at what a cheapskate this person is."

-They want to say that this is really an offer for big cheapskates.
-They put underneath "How big is the offer".
+They mean it's really an offer for big cheapskates.
+They put underneath "The size of the offer".

-This is an offer that will interest everyone, even the most stingy.
+It's an offer that will appeal to everyone, even the stingiest shoppers.

 Poucave.

-A snitch is a rat.
-Again, a snitch is a slang word, but now young people are using the word "snitch" a little more.
-When someone sluts on you, it means they're telling on you.
+A poucave is a snitch.
+Again, a snitch is a slang word, but nowadays, young people use the word poucave a bit more.
+When someone poaches you, it means they're telling on you.

 You can use it as a verb or as a noun.
 I'm a louse, I told my mother that my sister went out behind her back.